CRAR and Coronavirus

 The Enforcement Agent (on instruction from the Landlord) agrees an arrangement of £10,000 at compliance stage followed by £2,000 a week for 5 weeks.

 Following the payment of £10,000 the net unpaid rent due in that quarter is now £10,000 which represents 45 days rent not 90 days.

-The goods have not be taken into control at that point and the enforcement agent may now be barred from proceeding to exercise CRAR.
+The goods have not been taken into control at that point, and the enforcement agent may now be barred from proceeding to exercise CRAR.

 Problems with commercial tenants?